Lavv036/FueVang_PacketLab/README.md

-# FueVang_PacketLab Summary
+# FueVang_NetworkLab Summary

-This project is a Cisco Packet Tracer midterm network build demonstrating core networking concepts covered in the first half of the course.
-It includes hands-on implementation of switching, VLANs, IP addressing, routing, redundancy, STP, HSRP, and network management.
+This project is a Cisco Lab midterm network build demonstrating core networking concepts covered in the first half of the course.
+It includes the implementation of switching, VLANs, IP addressing, routing, redundancy, STP, HSRP, and network management with Cisco devices.

 In my attempt, the network was designed with a three-tier hierarchical architecture, separating responsibilities across the Core, Distribution, and Access layers to improve scalability, redundancy, and control.
 All three tiers are separated by color for better distinction.

+Devices used:
+11x PCs (1 Management, 1 WAN)
+7x 2960 Cisco Switches
+4x 2911 Cisco Routers
+2x Servers

 # What Worked Well